-I met and photographed Frank Turner in Reading for the new bowel cancer fundraising book I am currently putting together.
+I met and photographed Frank Turner in Reading one year ago on November 30th, 2016 for the new bowel cancer fundraising book I am currently putting together.
 All proceeds raised from sales of the forthcoming book will be donated to the Beating Bowel Cancer charity.
 It turned into being a pretty amazing experience which will be told in full in the chapter in the book, As you can see in the above photo Frank was great fun and happy to do a photo wearing the charity's tie to help raise awareness about this awful illness.
-The reason why Frank agreed to meet me was after hearing about my Mum's 4 year battle with bowel cancer before she sadly passed away in August.
+The reason why Frank agreed to meet me was after hearing about my Mum's 4 year battle with bowel cancer before she sadly passed away in August 2016.

 I met Frank in one of the rooms back stage at Reading Hexagon.
 I was told that I would have 5 minutes with him, so I knew I had to be ready with my camera and that every second would count with him.
 There was a itinerary sheet on the wall which showed just how busy a day he had.
 And I saw my name on it, which was a nice touch knowing that I was a very small part in his day.

 Frank couldn't have been nicer.
 I made sure I got the name of his first record, which has an interesting story behind it.
 He was extremely nice and was happy to chat and do the photos.
 We crammed in quite a bit into the 5 minutes.
 When he found out that I didn't have a ticket for the sold out show he put me on the guest which was a very kind and generous gesture.